Gang injunction: Effectiveness

 However, many studies show that gang injunctions only deter violence for a limited amount of time.
 Four neighborhoods under the jurisdiction of the Los Angeles Police Department saw a 5%–10% decrease of violent crime after the first year of implication, while Oxnard, California, saw a decrease in homicides over the next three years.
 However, a separate study of five San Bernardino neighborhoods showed that the imposition of gang injunctions spurred conflicting results.
 While most neighborhoods experienced immediate benefits of fewer homicides, violent crime, or gang presence following an injunction, the benefits did not persist.
 Moreover, one of the San Bernardino neighborhoods saw an increase of gang activity immediately post-injunction.

 A 1991–96 study by the American Civil Liberties Union on the Blythe Street Gang revealed that violent crime tripled in the months immediately following the issuance.
 Additionally, Myers has concluded that gang repression leads to increased gang cohesion and police-community tension, as well as dispersion.

 Further, while gang injunctions might lead to diminished crime in their specified locations, they can also divert crime into the surrounding areas, as was the case with the Blythe Street Gang.
 In the months following the institution of the gang injunction, violent crime almost doubled in the surrounding districts.
 Critics have noted that the 1990s-2000s also saw a generally sharp downturn of violent crime throughout the nation, which many studies reporting decreased crime fail to acknowledge.
 Thus, simple calculations of before and after statistics may exaggerate the effects of gang injunctions.

 Other studies take a more systemic approach to the problems of gangs.
 As Barajas writes, the gang emerges as a response to social, economic, and political repression experienced by low-income people of color.
 These studies have claimed that the state functions as a site of violence for particular populations, and the gang can constitute a community through which youth can collectively furnish identity and provide for their social needs.
 For these reasons, injunctions are severely limited in their capability to bring about lasting social change, since they fail to challenge the preexisting social arrangements from which gangs often emerge.

-A 2018 study used the temporary interruption of gang injunctions from 1998-2000 due to the Rampart scandal as a natural experiment.
+A 2018 study used the temporary interruption of gang injunctions from 1998 to 2000 due to the Rampart scandal as a natural experiment.
 The researchers found that gang injunctions reduce total crime by an estimated 5% in the short-term and as much as 18% in the long-term, with larger effects for assaults, 19% in the short-term and 35% in the long-term.